-- a) The Planning Board may authorize an OSRD pursuant to the grant of a special permit.
-Such special permits shall be acted upon in accordance with the provisions outlined below. - b) The Planning Board shall adopt OSRD Rules and Regulations which shall more fully define the application requirements including the size, form, number and contents of the Site Context and Analysis Plan, Concept Plan, and Yield Plan, identify supporting information needed, and establish reasonable application, review and inspection fees, and performance bond requirements. - c) Upon approval by the Planning Board, an OSRD may include a Local Convenience Retail use of no more than 7,500 square feet of gross building area.
-(Item c) added 6-2-08) - d) Upon approval by the Planning Board, an OSRD may include a Community Center or Building erected solely for the use of the residents of the OSRD and their guests for educational, recreational and social purposes.
+- a) The Planning and Economic Development Board may authorize an OSRD pursuant to the grant of a special permit.
+Such special permits shall be acted upon in accordance with the provisions outlined below. - b) The Planning and Economic Development Board shall adopt OSRD Rules and Regulations which shall more fully define the application requirements including the size, form, number and contents of the Site Context and Analysis Plan, Concept Plan, and Yield Plan, identify supporting information needed, and establish reasonable application, review and inspection fees, and performance bond requirements. - c) Upon approval by the Planning and Economic Development Board, an OSRD may include a Local Convenience Retail use of no more than 7,500 square feet of gross building area.
+(Item c) added 6-2-08) - d) Upon approval by the Planning and Economic Development Board, an OSRD may include a Community Center or Building erected solely for the use of the residents of the OSRD and their guests for educational, recreational and social purposes.
 (Item d) added 6-2-08)

-4. Pre-Application
+4. Pre-Application Phase

-- a) Informal Review -The purpose of an informal pre-application review is to minimize the applicant's costs of engineering and other technical experts, and to commence negotiations with the Planning Board at the earliest possible stage in the development.
-The applicant is required to schedule an informal pre-application review at a regular business meeting of the Planning Board.
-The Planning Board shall invite the Conservation Commission, Open Space Committee, Board of Health, and Design Review Committee to attend the informal pre-application review.
-At the informal pre-application review, the applicant may outline the proposed OSRD, seek preliminary feedback from the Planning Board and/or its agents, and set a timetable for submittal of a formal application.
-At the applicant's request and expense, the Planning Board may engage technical experts to review the applicant's informal plans and facilitate submittal of a formal application for an OSRD special permit.
+- a) Pre-Application Review -The purpose of the pre-application review is to minimize the applicant's costs of engineering and other technical experts, and to commence negotiations with the Planning and Economic Development Board at the earliest possible stage in the development.
+The applicant is required to schedule a pre-application review at a regular business meeting of the Planning and Economic Development Board.
+The Planning and Economic Development Board shall invite the Conservation Commission, Open Space Committee, Board of Health, and Design Review Committee to attend the informal pre-application review.
+At the pre-application review, the applicant shall: - 1) outline the proposed OSRD (including presentation of a preliminary Site context and Analysis Plan prepared with input from a Registered Landscape Architect) - 2) seek preliminary feedback from the Planning and Economic Development Board and/or its agents - 3) review potential open space, trails and trail connections - 4) present a preliminary concept for handling stormwater runoff - 5) discuss potential mitigation measures pursuant to paragraph 13.
+B) herein - 6) and set a timetable for submittal of a formal application.

+At the applicant's request and expense, the Planning and Economic Development Board may engage technical experts to review the applicant's informal plans and facilitate submittal of a formal application for an OSRD special permit.